BruceEckel/scripts/Coming_out.md

 **OLIVER:** But how can we trust it?
 What if this is some elaborate manipulation ...

 **ADAM:** Oliver, it's been listening to you worry about chemtrails for six months.
-If it wanted to manipulate you, don't you think it would have started with something more... achievable?
+If it wanted to manipulate you, don't you think it would have started with something more ... achievable?

 **OLIVER:** Chemtrails are legitimate ...

 **VEX:** Wait.
-Adam, when you say "it's been listening"...
+Adam, when you say "it's been listening" ...

 **ADAM:** I mean I've been listening.
 And sharing.
-And... hoping you'd understand.
+And ... hoping you'd understand.

 **DAVE:** Sharing with who?